 There are so many factors involved in developing an anxiety disorder, such as genetics, traumatic events, perceptions of yourself and lots more.
 The seed of insecurity can often be planted before the age of seven.
 It can be something as simple as name-calling in the playground, which can lower self-esteem and cause stressful feelings.

 My personal anxiety disorder started around age 25 and went on until I was 29.

 But looking back I’m sure I had bouts of anxiety and low self-esteem connected to food and body image around age 14 to 19, which let’s face it, is a tough age for everyone.
-We didn’t have social media back then, so I can imagine in today’s modern world the pressures to look ‘Insta-perfect’ can be tough!
+We didn’t have social media back then, so I can imagine in today’s modern world the pressures to look ‘Insta-perfect’ can be really tough!

 The healing process

-He advised medication, which I personally, chose not to take, but he also sent me on a six-month course of CBT (cognitive behavioural therapy).
+The doctor advised medication, which I personally, chose not to take, but he also sent me on a six-month course of CBT (cognitive behavioural therapy).

-At the time, I lived with friends in central London and started to boycott nights out for nights in meditating.
+At the time, I lived with friends in central London and started to boycott nights out, for nights in meditating.
 I swapped a girls’ Vegas holiday in favour of going solo to a yoga retreat.

 My mental health was so important to me and I became obsessed with making it better.
 I also changed my diet to mainly organic and vegetarian, almost totally cut out alcohol, which previously I used to drink a lot, so I ended up having a complete lifestyle change.
 I was determined to be happy and healthy by age 30!